marcosimone/Interspellar-CS48-v0.1/README.md

  * If you think of good ideas to add to the game, add it to the issues page with the enhancement tag.

 **Don't forget to tag any issues you add, and assign it to yourself if you are working on it**

+* Also please add things to the wiki as you see fit.
+It will help all of us in the long run.
+This includes credits if you use someone else's work